Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

 where $Z$ is the partition function for the classical spin model via the mapping, and it corresponds to the weight of the dominant spin configuration with the largest weight of the ferromagnetic spin model with particular top boundary conditions in the large $d$ limit: $\mathbb{C}_{\alpha} \otimes \mathbb{I}_{\bar{\alpha}}$ for $Z_{\alpha}$ and $\mathbb{I}_{\alpha} \otimes \mathbb{I}_{\bar{\alpha}}$ for $Z_{0}$.
 Therefore, $S_{\alpha}$ can be represented as the free energy difference:

-The above discussion has assumed that the initial state is a product state with a free bottom boundary condition.
+We note that the free energy $F^{(n,k)}$ is proportional to the length of the domain wall with unit energy $k(n-1)$ as shown below, and thus $\frac{1}{k(n-1)} F^{(n,k)}$ is independent of the index $(n,k)$.
+Consequently, the limit to extract von Neumann entropy shown in Eq.~\ref{eq:smzz} can be safely taken.
+Moreover, the above discussion has assumed that the initial state is a product state with a free bottom boundary condition.
 In the case with a maximally mixed state as the initial state, the bottom boundary is fixed to $\mathbb{I}_{\alpha} \otimes \mathbb{I}_{\bar{\alpha}}$ as discussed below.